2010 United States Senate election in Wisconsin

 The 2010 United States Senate election in Wisconsin was held on November 2, 2010.
-Incumbent Democratic U.S. Senator Russ Feingold ran for re-election to a fourth term, but was defeated by Republican challenger Ron Johnson, a businessman and first-time candidate.
+Incumbent Democratic Senator Russ Feingold lost re-election to a fourth term to Republican challenger Ron Johnson, a businessman and first-time candidate.
 Johnson was the first Republican to win a Senate election in Wisconsin since 1986.
-Feingold also became the fifth Senator in a row from Wisconsin's Class 3 Senate seat to be defeated for re-election in the general election, and the seventh in a row overall to lose reelection by a defeat in either the primary or general elections.
+Feingold also became the fifth senator in a row from Wisconsin's Class 3 Senate seat to be defeated for re-election in the general election, and the seventh in a row overall to lose by a defeat in either the primary or general elections.
+Johnson was re-elected in 2016 in a rematch with Feingold.